KlimentLagrangiewicz/CART-in-C/README.md

 # CART-on-C
-Naive implementation of CART (Classification And Regression Tree) algorithm on C (Standard C89 aka ANSI C)
+Naive implementation of CART (Classification And Regression Tree) algorithm in C (standard C89/C90) for data classification